 What are the risks of breast milk donations?

-The main risks surrounding breast milk donations relate to informal breast milk sharing or donations, i.e. when no proper breast milk bank is involved and certify the quality of the milk.
+The main risks surrounding breast milk donations relate to informal breast milk sharing or donations, i.e., when no proper breast milk bank is involved and certifies the quality of the milk.

-Since breast milk is a body fluid, it can be contaminated by bacteria, virus, drugs etc, or diluted, as described above, and that’s why organized, formal donations are so important.
+Since breast milk is a body fluid, it can be contaminated by bacteria, viruses, drugs, etc., or diluted, as described above, and that’s why organized, formal donations are so important.

-In some places, it is popular to buy and sell breast milk over Internet.
-This is a high risk situation for the buyer.
-A study in 2013 investigating the occurance of bacteria in breast milk samples bought this way concluded:
+In some places, it is popular to buy and sell breast milk over the Internet.
+This is a high-risk situation for the buyer.
+A study in 2013 investigating the occurrence of bacteria in breast milk samples bought this way concluded:

 “Human milk purchased via the Internet exhibited high overall bacterial growth and frequent contamination with pathogenic bacteria, reflecting poor collection, storage, or shipping practices.
 Infants consuming this milk are at risk for negative outcomes, particularly if born preterm or are medically compromised.”

-Other than that, the main risks are probably related to paid donations and babies that therefor may not receive their mom’s milk to the extent they need – if the mom sells her milk to make money.
+Other than that, the main risks are probably related to paid donations and babies that, therefore, may not receive their mom’s milk to the extent they need – if the mom sells her milk to make money.

-Can moms still donate their milk during the COVID-19 pandemic?
+Can moms still donate their milk during the pandemic?

-In general yes.
-That being said, the COVID-19 pandemic is an evolving situation and new knowledge emerges every day regarding the disease, the virus, and the transmission routes.
+In general, yes.
+That being said, the pandemic is an evolving situation, and new knowledge emerges every day regarding the disease, the virus, and the transmission routes.

 Both the European Milk Bank Association (EMBA) and The Human Milk Banking Association of North America (HMBANA) state that it is not yet known whether the virus (SARS CoV-2) can be found in human milk, and if found, if it could be contagious.
 However, other coronaviruses are destroyed by pasteurization.

-Even though it can tempting to sell or buy breast milk, it is NOT recommended due to all the risks for the baby.
-Instead, contact a non-profit milk bank to donate milk or your health care provider to investigate if your baby can be prescribed donated milk.
+Even though it can be tempting to sell or buy breast milk, it is NOT recommended due to all the risks for the baby.
+Instead, contact a non-profit milk bank to donate milk or your healthcare provider to investigate if your baby can be prescribed donated milk.